 Increasingly schools are seeking to secure a governing body whose members possess financial, legal or HR skills as well, of course, as attracting individuals who have a sound knowledge and understanding of the education sector.
 Similarly, schools are under increasing pressure to operate as businesses and as a result, we will also seek to recruit Governors who have sound business and marketing skills.

-For more information on being a parent governor, please contact Sara Owen, Clerk to Governors:
+For more information on being a parent governor, please contact Zoe Cooper, Clerk to Governors:

 Headteacher’s PA and Clerk to the Governors,